Key points when claiming for a motorcycle accident

 • The bike must have an adequate pillion seat.

-• Passengers must be provided with a BSA approved helmet.
+• Passengers must wear a BSA-approved helmet.

 The accident was the fault of the passenger